Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: Sometimes True.

 While cycloaddition reactions are often depicted as irreversible, they can be reversible under certain conditions, particularly at high temperatures.
+Here's one way to look at it: the retro-Diels-Alder reaction is commonly used to generate unstable dienes or dienophiles that are not readily available through other synthetic methods.
 The reverse reaction, known as a retro-cycloaddition, involves the fragmentation of the cyclic adduct back into the starting materials.
-For example, the retro-Diels-Alder reaction is commonly used to generate unstable dienes or dienophiles that are not readily available through other synthetic methods.
 The equilibrium between the cycloaddition and retro-cycloaddition is influenced by factors such as temperature, solvent, and the stability of the reactants and products.

 Statement 8: The Diels-Alder Reaction Always Favors the Endo Product